Manjiri-here/Terraform/Terraform notes.md

 Now details will be populated in the .tfstate file once the above step is completed.

 4. Now run: terraform state show aws_instance.terraform-import.
 Also check use of ‘% terraform plan -generate-config-out=generated.tf’ here, looks like we can automatically copy the state file to main.tf file.
+Checked: Terraform plan -generate-config-out is new way of copying resources to state file.It saves steps 4,5 and 6.
+Once the configuration is copied to generated.tf file you can delete the remove the fields that are npt required and run terraform plan again and then terraform apply.
 5. Now you will see a big output.
 Copy that and paste it in main.tf file and edit it to keep only the required fields, no need to keep such huge file/info.
 6. Now run “terraform plan”: (if you get errors read them carefully and troubleshoot) I had got error because I had kept almost all the fields which we get as output in step 4.
 To fix the error I kept only minimum fields and the error got fixed.
 Refer terraform directory under Devops to see an example for this in older ‘terraform_import’  manjiri@Abhis-MacBook-Pro import_folder % terraform plan aws_instance.terraform-import: Refreshing state... [id=i-07159fd97f818e966] No changes.
 Your infrastructure matches the configuration.
 Terraform has compared your real infrastructure against your configuration and found no differences, so no changes are needed.
 —